Obscur4ns/UKSF_Factions/Takistan/01_takistani_national_resistance_research_brief.md

 - FN FAL may appear rarely as historical legacy equipment.
 - Body armour is limited.
 - Helmets are uncommon.
-- Face coverings are less common than NTEF.
+- Face coverings are less common than NTE.
 - NVGs are rare.
 - Thermal equipment is exceptional.
 - Civilian pickups/SUVs/vans/trucks are the mobility backbone.